-In a landmark action to tackle the world's plastic waste problem, 175 countries around the world have signed a fifth resolution United Nations Environment Assembly (UNITES) in Nairobi, Kenya.
-A resolution calling for an international "legally binding agreement" by 2024 to stop plastic pollution.
+In a historic action to address the world's plastic waste problem, 175 countries around the world have signed a resolution at the fifth United Nations Environment Assembly (UNITES) in Nairobi, Kenya.
+A resolution calling for an international “legally binding agreement” by 2024 to stop plastic pollution.

-In summary: the UN has called for a global ban on single-use plastics.
-The fundamental resolution addresses the entire life cycle of plastics, including its production, design and disposal.
+In summary: The UN has called for a global ban on single-use plastics.
+The landmark resolution addresses the entire life cycle of plastic, including its production, design and disposal.

 The resolution calls for immediate collective voluntary action by countries towards the goal of ending plastic pollution.
-So let's take a look at the resolution, and also why its importance is gigantic.
+So let's look at the resolution, and also why its importance is gigantic.

 With today's resolution we are officially on track for a cure.